 Mr. Pitt (Justin Pitt) is Elaine’s boss at Doubleday Publishing and hired Elaine to be his assistant because of her grace and resemblance to Jackie Onassis.

 Mr. Pitt is played by Ian Abercrombie and is featured in Season 6 (he also appears in the series finale).

 As his personal assistant, Elaine does all of his chores, including finding the perfect pair of socks and removing the salt from his pretzel sticks.

-Mr. Pitt also has a habit of eating his Snickers with a fork and knife and he eventually fires Elaine because he thinks that she is plotting to kill him.
+He also has a habit of eating his Snickers with a fork and knife and eventually fires Elaine because he thinks she is plotting to kill him.

 Mr. Pitt Appears in:

 Elaine interviews for a position with Doubleday, and due to her lack of grace, it does not go well.

 At the end of the interview, Elaine meets Mr. Pitt and agrees to become his personal assistant.